(Article last updated: February 28, 2018)

 There are several special events held throughout the year at Disney World.
 Epcot's Flower and Garden Festival is 1 of those.

-In this guide, I've got details on when it's held, what takes place, how I suggest touring and my thoughts on whether or not it's worth it.
+In this guide, we've got details on when it's held, what takes place, how we suggest touring, and thoughts on whether or not it's worth it.

 Let's get started...